-A step by step guide to drawing forms for the four temperaments, a resource to use with children aged 6–12 years.
+A step by step guide to drawing forms for the four temperaments, a resource for educators to use with children aged 6–12 years.

 Form drawing has a harmonizing, transformative and strengthening effect on child development.
 It supports many learning capabilities: improved hand to eye co-ordination, spatial orientation, observation skills, focusing attention, confident movement, drawing skills and the foundation skills for handwriting.
 Designed specifically by Angela Lord for the four temperaments, these exercises also strengthen personal growth.
 Originally suggested by Rudolf Steiner, creative form drawing is used widely in Steiner Waldorf Schools to support healthy child development and learning.

 - Understanding and identifying the temperaments- the phlegmatic, choleric, sanguine and melancholic